Swapping Wine for Juleps for the Kentucky Derby

 Sip and imagine yourself in a wide-brimmed hat yelling “Go, Baby, Go!” at a horse you picked based entirely on name vibes.

-kentucky derby audience
+kentucky derby grandstand

 This version scales beautifully for a crowd and lets you spend less time bartending, more time showing off your hat.